shvetsgroup/codeplayer/README.md

 CodePlayer is a javascript library which allows playing educational code scenarios in the web browser.
 Scenarios look and feel like videos except that everything is executed over real web editor with a real code.

-A picture is worth a thousand words, so here's a demo: http://shvetsgroup.github.com/codeplayer/demo/
+A picture is worth a thousand words, so [try the demo](http://shvetsgroup.github.io/codeplayer/demo/).

-This library was created for [www.refactoring.guru](http://refactoring.guru) by @neochief.

-If you need a similar library, but simpler, take a look at [CodeMirror Movie](http://emmet.io/blog/codemirror-movie/).

 ## Scenarios